 It’s not just the stress associated with your study that’s affecting you.
 Managing work, family and social commitments also add to the strain.
 By reducing your obligations you’ll find it easier to prioritise, so ask your employer, colleagues or family members to take over some of your daily duties while you concentrate on academic tasks.
 You’ll immediately feel better for having done so.

-The importance of urgent, important, not urgent and not important
+Categorise tasks as urgent, not urgent, important and not important

 Even after you delegate, you still need to prioritise.
 Using a traditional to-do list might not help you set your priorities; it’s really just a reminder of what needs to be done.
 To better prioritise what is important, and what isn’t, you could revert to a grid-based time management system, such as Stephen Covey’s Time Management Grid.